eduvpn/documentation/release/README.md

 # Building

     $ cd documentation

-## CentOS

-    $ ./centos_7.sh
+    $ ./centos_7.sh         # run this on CentOS 7

-## Fedora

-    $ ./fedora_28.sh
+    $ ./fedora_28.sh        # run this on Fedora 28

-This will put all RPMs and source RPMs in the `${HOME}/repo` directory and create a tarball in `${HOME}` as well with the name `rpmRepo-<DATE>.tar.gz`.
+This will put all RPMs and source RPMs in the `${HOME}/repo` directory and create a tarball in `${HOME}` as well with the name `rpmRepo-<PLATFORM>-<DATE>.tar.gz`.
 This file will contain all files from `${HOME}/repo`.
 If you run the release script multiple times, e.g. run it again after a package update, the new RPM and source RPM will be added to the `${HOME}/repo` directory and the tarball as well.
 A history of old packages is retained, so it is beneficial to retain the `${HOME}/repo` folder between builds.
 This way you can downgrade to an earlier version of a package if needed, e.g.:

     $ sudo yum downgrade php-fkooman-oauth2-client